BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 ToDo: Investigate using [chocolatey](https://chocolatey.org/) to install both Ruby and MSYS2, as this will greatly simply keeping the toolchain up-to-date.

 1. Install [RubyInstaller for Windows](https://rubyinstaller.org/).
 Select a recent Ruby+DevKit version (I picked `RubyInstaller 3.0.0-1 released`) and use the default options in the installation wizard.
 On the last step, you’ll want to keep the option “Run ‘ridk install’ to setup MSYS2 and development toolchain.” checked.
-ToDo: insert jpgs
+ToDo: insert jpg
 1. Close the Powershell prompt window, and open a new one (this one will have the updated environment PATH information)
 1. At the Powershell prompt, Run `gem install jekyll bundle`.
 This installed Jekyll V4.2.0 (on 2021-04-05), and a total of 28 gems.
 ToDo: embed screenshot
 1. Run `jekyll -v` and confirm Jekyll returns its current version number. <img src="https://www.dropbox.com/s/mvcm5kio1b3ocim/001%20Validate%20Jekyll%20Version.png?raw=1" alt="Jekyll version 4.2.0"  style="vertical-align:bottom">